eProsima/Discovery-Server/README.md

 	mp_participant = Domain::createParticipant(PParam);
 ```

-Note that according with [former attributes explanation](#rtpsparticipantattributes) we must populate the
+Note that according to [former attributes explanation](#rtpsparticipantattributes) we must populate the
  **DiscoverySettings discovery_config** specifying we want to create a **DiscoveryProtocol_t::CLIENT** and adding a new
  *RemoteServerAttributes* object to the *m_DiscoveryServers* list.
 In this case, the UDP port 65215 is hardcoded as is
  the server prefix.